porech/roborock-oucher/README.md

 Copy the `oucher.conf` file from this repository into the `/etc/init` folder of the robot.
 If the folder is not writable, then this solution is not for you.
 Reboot the robot by running `reboot` on the SSH session.
 Try starting a clean and hit the bumper.
 If it doesn't work, delete the `oucher.conf` file from the robot and try the next solution.

 **- Solution 2: using an init script -**
-This is usually effective on older firmware versions.
 Copy the `S12oucher` script from this repository into the `/etc/init` folder of the robot.
 If the folder is not writable, then this solution is not for you.
 Mark the file as executable by running `chmod +x /etc/init/S12oucher` in your SSH session, and reboot the robot by running `reboot`.
 Try starting a clean and hit the bumper.
 If it doesn't work, delete the `S12oucher` file from the robot and try the next solution.

 **- Solution 3: use the script in the reserve folder -**
 This has been reported to work on Roborock S6 Pure with Valetudo.